What is Freight Insurance?

 The words “fear not, shipper; this is between you and me” are found in a freight insurance policy.
 It avoids all other parties and, in an oversimplification, assumes exclusive responsibility for the shipment.
 If it’s stolen or damaged, you must present enough proof for your claim to be processed.

-Instead of taking nine months, freight insurances claims are processed in 30 days.
+Instead of taking nine months, freight insurance claims are processed in 30 days.
 This implies that after a claim is submitted, you won’t need to rush to pay for your mishandled package because you will be reimbursed within a fair time (assuming the claim is accepted and completed).

 Freight insurance is a good example of how a little money can go a long way.
 In contrast to some of your familiar insurances, the percentage that determines the premium is often lower.
 This is because a fair freight insurance cost is included in collecting payments that make up your shipping costs.
 Freight insurance is not as expensive as you may think; numerous businesses have the ideal answers.